SpektraSystems/IoT-in-a-Day/instructions/readme.md

 ## Exercise 2 - Processing Data from Azure IoT Hub

-In this exercise, you will use Stream Analytics to process and transform the data in IoT Hub.
+In this exercise, you will use Azure Stream Analytics to process and transform the data in IoT Hub.

-Also, store all data in the long term storage for Cold path analysis and filter a subset of the telemetry data for real-time analysis and visualization on the hot path in PowerBI.
+Also, store all data in the long term storage for cold path analysis and filter a subset of the telemetry data for real-time analysis and visualization on the hot path in PowerBI.

 ## Exercise 3 - Machine Learning in IoT and Real-Time Monitoring using Power BI